This Zendaya-Inspired Makeup Look Is Pure Gold

 Step 2.
 Gently sweep a bronze eyeshadow all over your lids.

 Step 3.
-Blend the shade with a matte brown eyeshadow and a fluffy eyeshadow brush, concentrating the matte color in your socket.
+Blend the shade with a matte brown eyeshadow and a fluffy eyeshadow brush, concentrating the matte colour in your socket.

 Step 4.
 Apply a deeper brown eyeshadow to your outer corners for depth.